LegitCamper/iced_webview/README.md

 Ultralight requires runtime resources. (cacert.pem, icudt67l.dat)

 > You can either set the path to them with the `ULTRALIGHT_RESOURCES_DIR` env.
+This varible can also be set in `.cargo/config.toml`.
 The resouces direcory can be downloaded from [Ultralight SDK]

-> Or Rust will do its best symlink the directory with `--features --ultralight-resources`.
-If this fails use `ULTRALIGHT_RESOURCES_DIR`
+> Or Rust will do its best symlink the directory with `--features ultralight-resources`.
+If this fails please use `ULTRALIGHT_RESOURCES_DIR`

 ## Deployment